Approximation of Splines in Wasserstein Spaces: Gaussian E-splines

 \section{Gaussian E-splines}

-In this section we will explicitly derive the continuous spline energy for measure-valued curves restricted to the space of Gaussian distributions, and show its consistency with the discrete spline energy notions we defined in the previous section.
+In this section we will explicitly derive the continuous spline energy for measure-valued curves restricted to the space of Gaussian distributions, i.e. minimizers of the spline energy among Gaussian curves, and show its consistency with the discrete spline energy notions we defined in the previous section.
 Let us first introduce some notation: \begin{dfntn} Let $\BW$ be the space of symmetric, positive definite $d\times d$ matrices, and $\BWd\subset\BW$ the space of diagonal, positive definite $d\times d$ matrices.
 Then, one can identify the space of Gaussian probability measures with the set $\R^d\times\BW$ through the bijective map

 where $\mathcal{N}(m,\sigma^2)$ is the Gaussian probability measure with mean $m$ and standard deviation matrix $\sigma$, i.e. the absolutely continuous probability measure with respect to the Lebesgue measure $\mathcal{L}$ on $\R^d$ with density $\frac{\d \mathcal{N}(m,\sigma^2)}{\d\mathcal{L}}$ given by $(2\pi)^{-\frac{d}{2}}\det(\sigma)^{-1}e^{-\tfrac12 (x-m)^T\sigma^{-2}(x-m)}$.
 Defining $\avg:\ProbW(\R^d)\rightarrow\R^d,$ $\mu\mapsto\int_{\R^d}x\d\mu(x),$ and $\cov:\ProbW(\R^d)\rightarrow\BW,$ $\mu\mapsto\int_{\R^d}(x-\avg(\mu))(x-\avg(\mu))^T\d\mu(x)$ as the mean and covariance matrix of a probability measure $\mu$, respectively, one can straightforwardly check that the inverse $\Phi^{-1}:\Phi(\R^d\times\BW)\longrightarrow\R^d\times\BW$ is explicitly given by $\mu\mapsto\left(\avg(\mu),\std(\mu)\right)$, where the standard deviation matrix $\std(\mu)$ is the unique element in $\BW$ with $\std^2(\mu)=\cov(\mu)$. \end{dfntn}